luc-tielen/blog/site/posts/how-to-lower-an-ir.md

    previous blogpost showed how to
    [create recursion-schemes using comonads](../create_recursion_schemes_using_comonads/), which I ended up using in several of my compiler's passes.

-In this post, I explained how I structure my compiler to transform one intermediary format to another format.
-By using a two-module approach, the internal details stay separate from the high logic, giving a clear overview of what the transformation is doing.
-Even though transforming an IR always results in different challenges, this general technique should always be applicable.

 You can find some more complex examples in my Eclair Datalog compiler [here](https://github.com/luc-tielen/eclair-lang/tree/f51950021715c1eed25dc4b9c747e8326aa4bbc2/lib/Eclair/EIR)